 - people with a weakened immune system, such as those receiving treatment with chemotherapy or steroids.

-There are other risk factors that may increase your risk of acquiring an HAI.
-These include:
+Other factors that may increase your risk of getting an HAI

-- increased length of stay – a long hospital stay can increase your risk of HAI, eg, if you are admitted to hospital for complex or multiple illnesses
+- A long hospital stay, eg, if you're admitted to hospital for complex or multiple illnesses.

-- type of surgery – some surgeries pose a higher risk than others
+- The type of surgery you have – some surgeries have a higher risk of HAI than others.

-- invasive procedures – some procedures that bypass your body’s normal protective layer, the skin, can introduce infection into your body, eg, insertion of urinary catheters, IV cannulas, respiratory equipment and drain tubes
+- Having an invasive procedure that bypasses your skin, which is your body's normal protective layer.
+Examples are insertion of urinary catheters, IV cannulas, respiratory equipment and drainage tubes

-- non-intact skin – wounds, incisions (surgical cuts), burns and ulcers are more prone to infection than intact skin.
+- Having some sort of damage to your skin, such as wounds, incisions (surgical cuts), burns and ulcers.
+Broken skin is more open to infection than intact skin.

-HAIs are treated with antibiotics and usually respond well.
+HAIs are treated with antibiotics which are usually effective.
 Sometimes the infection can be serious and life threatening.
-Some bacteria are hard to treat because they are resistant to regular antibiotics.
-These bacteria are sometimes called ‘super bugs’.
+Some bacteria are hard to treat because they don't respond to to regular antibiotics.
+These bacteria are said to be resistant to these antibiotics and are sometimes called 'super bugs’.
 Read more about antibiotic resistance.

 HAIs can have a significant impact on patients and their families.
-People who get HAIs are likely to spend a longer time in hospital and they are more likely to need admission to a hospital's intensive care unit and be readmitted after discharge.
+People who get HAIs are:

-Across New Zealand, healthcare providers are adhering to best practices to reduce HAIs.
-This includes:
+Across Aotearoa New Zealand, healthcare providers are following best practice guidelines to help prevent HAIs.
+These include:

 - staff cleaning their hands with soap and water or an alcohol-based hand rub before and after caring for every patient